-Last year we made a mistake.
-Scott Rowe mentioned in the blog post what a fantastic party town Amsterdam is.
-It seemed that most people partied a bit too hard during and after the Fronteers conference, and couldn’t make it to the doc sprint.
+Last year we made a grave mistake when we scheduled the doc sprint in Amsterdam to follow the Fronteers conference.
+As Scott Rowe mentioned in his blog post, Amsterdam is a great city.
+Well, it seems that most people found the city a little too great (that is, partied a bit too hard during and after the Fronteers conference) to make it to the doc sprint.
 And we don’t blame you!

 So for this year, the party starts at the Doc Sprint!
-The day before the Fronteers Conference, when everybody is still full of energy, Indivirtual will host a fantastic day of pushing the web forward, meeting new people and learning the details about the web.
-Collaborate with us on ideas and problems and help build a better Web Platform with the best technical documentation for the web community.
+The day before the Fronteers Conference, when everybody is still full of energy, Indivirtual will host a fantastic day of pushing the web forward, meeting new people, and learning even more than you already know about the web!
+Come collaborate with us on ideas and problems and help build a better Web Platform with the best technical documentation for the web community.

 Register Here